Search

 – Brittany Conroy, innovation coach

-Seventh Grade Math Puts Updated ChatGPT 3.5 To The Test
+Seventh Grade Math Puts Updated ChatGPT 3.5 to the Test

 This week, seventh grade mathematicians set out to see how ChatGPT’s math capabilities have improved over the past year.
 Following in the footsteps of last year’s seventh graders, the students completed a problem set thinking through various solution pathways and then turned to ChatGPT to see how it approached solving these same complex problems.
 Equipped with the transcripts and tips from last year’s iteration of this activity, students wondered whether the updated GPT3.5 would show improvements over GPT3.0 in its creative thinking and mathematical reasoning.
 After entering the prompts word-for-word to compare GPT’s responses, students experimented with prompt engineering to see if they could lead the chatbot to the correct answer.
 The verdict?
 While the updated model of ChatGPT shows improvements in its formatting, mathematical notation, and explanation, it still needs the collaboration of our seventh graders’ creative minds, careful eyes, and flexible thinking to reach a solution!